-Polyketide synthases are the most complex biosynthetic multienzymes and are built upon assembly line logic.
+Fig. 3: Assembly line logic and collinearity from gene to chemical reactions of polyketide biosynthesis, as exemplified by the DEBS PKS involved in erythromycin biosynthesis.
+Multienzymes in polyketide biosynthesis Polyketide synthases are the most complex biosynthetic multienzymes and are built upon assembly line logic.
 Individual modules, each related to the mammalian fatty acid synthase, processively extend a precursor module with varying carboxylic acid building blocks.
 The highly diverse and complex polyketide products include numerous compounds with outstanding biological activities, e.g. antibiotics, and are a promising source of novel drug candidates.
 Our studies on the general architecture of polyketide synthases serve to obtain complementary information on multienzymes organization and evolution.
 They also provide relevant insights for combinatorial biosynthesis of novel polyketide drug candidates.
 Understanding the functional coupling and emergent properties in key multienzymes ultimately is a prerequisite for the rational tailoring of existing or the design of novel molecular biosynthetic factories.
-Foldases, Insertases and Translocases in bacterial protein secretion While the principal mechanisms of intracellular protein folding and membrane integration of α -helical membrane proteins by the Sec translocase are well understood, the assembly and insertion process of β -barrel membrane proteins by members of the Omp85 family of β -barrel proteins is still elusive. β-barrel membrane proteins are particularly prominent in the outer membrane of gram-negative bacteria and contribute to bacterial pathogenicity and persistence.
-In collaboration with Sebastian Hiller (Biozentrum, University of Basel) we are studying foldase proteins of the periplasmic and extracellular bacterial space and β -barrel membrane protein assembly in a joint effort combining NMR, X-ray crystallography and biophysical characterization.
-We have obtained a high-resolution crystal structure of E. coli TamA, an outer membrane protein involved in the insertion and assembly of β-barrel autotransporters, by bicelle crystallization and seeding.
-TamA comprises three N-terminal POTRA domains and a RESEARCH GROUP TIMM MAIER C-terminal 16-stranded β-barrel.
+Foldases, insertases and translocases in bacterial protein secretion While the principal mechanisms of intracellular protein folding and membrane integration of α -helical membrane proteins by the Sec translocase are well understood, the assembly and insertion process of β -barrel membrane proteins by members of the Omp85 family of β -barrel proteins is still elusive. β-barrel membrane proteins are particularly prominent in the outer membrane of gram-negative bacteria and contribute to bacterial pathogenicity and persistence.
+In collaboration with Sebastian Hiller (Biozentrum, Universität Basel) we are studying foldase proteins of the periplasmic and extracellular bacterial space and β -barrel membrane protein assembly in a joint effort combining NMR, X-ray crystallography and biophysical characterization.
+We have obtained a high-resolution crystal structure of E. coli TamA, an outer membrane protein involved in the insertion and assembly of β -barrel autotransporters, by bicelle crystallization and seeding.
+TamA comprises three N-terminal POTRA domains and a C-terminal 16-stranded β -barrel.
 A striking feature is a kink towards the inside of the barrel formed by the C-terminal strand of the barrel.
 This kinked structure opens a gate to the lipidic phase for incoming substrates and creates a weak lateral contact in the barrel wall.
 These unique structural features suggest a mechanism for autotransporter insertion based on barrel expansion and lateral release.
 Sequence and structural conservation indicate that this mechanism may be of general relevance for all membrane protein insertases of the Omp85 family including the mitochondrial and bacterial general insertases, Sam50 and BamA.
 Further studies are required to understand how the Omp85 architecture mediates not only membrane protein insertion but also protein translocation across the membrane in specific bacterial two-partner secretion systems, exemplified by the Omp85 translocase FhaC and its transport substrate filamentous hemagglutinin.
 We aim to obtain further insights into the insertion mechanism and the relevance of individual protein features for insertion and translocation by combining structural and functional studies on Omp85 target proteins.